 Groaning, he rolled onto hands and knees, getting his bearings.
 Blood splattered the ground, dribbling from his mouth and nose.
 He got to his feet and wrenched the back door open, looked in at the man crumpled up in the foot well.
 The captive moaned, as much from fear as pain.
 Whatever happened now was bound to be bad.

 The man tried kicking him away.
 Chance grabbed his legs, dragged him out, let him fall to the ground, and kicked him in the ribs.
 He pressed the button to eject Ottomatic’s empty clip, caught it in his left hand and stuffed it in his pocket.
 He replaced it with a full clip, eight new rounds – slapped it in and ,jacked the slide to chamber one of the fat bullets.
 He aimed at the man who’d caused him to crash.
 Taking him had been a mistake.
 Time to rectify that.

 His value as a hostage was gone.
 The man was just dead weight now, no longer useful.
 He’d just slow Chance down.
 Chance leaned in close.

 He let Ottomatic’s hammer down, used the heavy pistol to slap his captive unconscious again.
 His chest ached.
 It was from that airbag, he told himself.

 “It’s not a heart attack,” he said aloud.

-He leaned into the Blazer and dropped the pistol into the bag of money, hugged the bag to his chest and took off running down the old logging road, the arthritis in his knees flaring.
+He leaned into the Blazer and dropped the pistol into the bag of money, lifted and hugged the bag to his chest and took off running down the old logging road, the arthritis in his knees flaring.
 The woods road would lead him to Spot, his hardtop jeep, stashed about a half a mile away.